dislam7991/dislam7991/README.md

-- 👋 Hi, I’m Daniel. or dizzy, depending on who you are.
+- 👋 Hi, I’m Daniel, or Dizzy, if you know me real well.
 - 👀 I’m interested in bodybuilding, powerlifting, programming, and gaming.
-I want to make my own games, websites, media servers, and beyond.
+I want to make my own ML models, AI agents, and apps.
-- 🌱 I’m currently learning web dev :p
+- 🌱 I’m currently learning Data Science, Machine Learning, and Artificial Intelligence :p
-- 💞️ I’m looking to collaborate on frontend projects, full stack projects, cloud projects, and ML projects (make my own website)
+- 💞️ I’m looking to collaborate on frontend projects, full stack projects, cloud projects, and ML projects.
-- 📫 How to reach me -> LinkedIn Daniel Islam or dizlam anywhere.
+- 📫 How to reach me -> LinkedIn Daniel Islam or dizlam anywhere else.
 - 😄 Pronouns - He/His
 - ⚡ Fun fact -  Octopuses have three hearts, and two of them stop beating when they swim 🐙